Christian Charles Nielsen

-Christian Charles Nielsen (born May 2, 1975) is an American spree killer who fatally shot four people, dismembering three, over the span of four days around the Black Bear Bed & Breakfast (B&B), a remodeled farmhouse and Inn located in the resort town of Newry, Maine, United States.
+Christian Charles Nielsen (born May 2, 1975) is an American spree killer who fatally shot four people, dismembering all four in two separate locations, over the span of four days around the Black Bear Bed & Breakfast (B&B), a remodeled farmhouse and Inn located in the resort town of Newry, Maine, United States.
 On September 1, he murdered a handyman and attempted to incinerate his corpse.
 Over the next three days, he murdered and dismembered three women – including Julie Bullard, the lodge's owner – to cover up his first murder.
 On September 4, 2006, Nielsen invited his father and stepmother to the property for Labor Day.
 After they arrived at the lodge and found one of the victims, Nielsen's father immediately called the police.
 Christian Nielsen was subsequently arrested and pleaded guilty to the murders in 2007.
 The motive behind the crimes was never established.

 Personal life

 Christian Charles Nielsen was born on May 2, 1975, in Rumford, Maine.
 When he was four-years-old, Nielsen's parents divorced.
 Two years later, a Rumford district court judge ruled that Nielsen's father would gain custody of Nielsen and his little sister, stating that his mother did not have the emotional stability to care for young children.
 Nielsen's friends, co-workers, neighbors, classmates, and others described him as acting normal in his youth.
-Between 2001 and 2004, Nielsen studied english at the University of Maine, but did not earn a degree.
-When he turned 27-years-old, he began having fantasies about murdering people and desired to be a serial killer.
+Between 2001 and 2004, Nielsen studied English at the University of Maine, but did not earn a degree.
+He said during an interrogation, that he had fantasies about murdering people and desired to be a serial killer from ages 13-26.

 As an adult, Nielsen worked as a line cook for the Sudbury Inn, in Bethel.
 A co-worker of his described him as a "reliable, soft-spoken and quiet guy."
-He had been staying at the Black Bear for two months before the murders.
+He had been staying at the Black Bear for 28 days before the murders.
 His license had also been revoked for driving under the influence.